 - The hospital invested Kshs 1.2 billion in the last year, including 621 million on building, and 547 million on equipment.

-- Their doctor efficiency target is 4 patients per hour per doctor, an improve from the current 17 minutes (it’s also 21 minutes per patient with ambulance cases)
+- Their doctor efficiency target is 4 patients per hour per doctor, an improvement from the current 17 minutes (it’s also 21 minutes per patient with ambulance cases)

-- Other revenue sources were the pharmacy with sales of Kshs 2.15b from 327,000 prescription and the laboratory which did 630,000 lab test generating 1.2 billion.
+- Other revenue sources were the pharmacy with sales of Kshs 2.15b from 327,000 prescriptions and the laboratory which did 630,000 lab tests generating 1.2 billion.
 It also made 1.1 billion from bed fees.
 They had 277 beds available (up from 269 the year before) and admitted 17,558 patients

 - They spent 1.5 billion on medicine, and 1.2 billion on staff towards a total of 4.4 billion in direct expenses.